 A reliance on data underpins the majority of global businesses today, and a data breach can bring an organisation to its knees.
-Recently, the multinational technology company Yahoo fell victim to hackers and a reported 500 million users were impacted.
+Recently, the multinational technology company Yahoo fell victim to hackers and a reported 500 million users were impacted and subject to ransomware.

 Ransomware is a particularly nasty type of malware due to its quickly evolving and exploitative nature.
 It is also surprisingly diverse.
 For instance, one type of ransomware may work by encrypting common file types, deleting the originals and then demanding money from the victim to unencrypt, while another might systematically threaten to delete vital records over a specified time period until money is paid to the hacker.